myfinance/mffrontend_legacy/README.md

 or install the complete bundle see repo mfbundle

-if you want to generate a new restclient for the backend connection: start a local backend with default credentials (if you want to modify the backend location please patch myfinance-tsclient-generation/pom) run "mvn clean install in folder restclientgeneration
+if you want to generate a new restclient for the backend connection: start a local backend with default credentials. open the url http://127.0.0.1:8181/dac/rest/swagger.json and copy the content in the file myfinance-tsclient-generation/swagger.json run "mvn clean install in folder restclientgeneration

 # Angular2